What is this shit all up on my cheese?

 “My rule of thumb is unless it’s covered in wax, try it at least once.
 The rind is basically concentrated cheese.
 It’s kind of like cooking with peppers: if you want more heat, leave in the seeds.
 If you want less, don’t eat the seeds.”

 Personally, I’m a devoted member of the rind eaters club.
 I love the peppery notes of a bloomy rind on a lightly aged goat cheese and the cave-y funk of an earthy stilton.
 If you’ve never indulged in the pleasures of rind-eating I challenge you to try one of each type listed below.
 Maybe you won’t like them, and that’s OK.
 But you might find yourself in the throes of a new love affair.

 The Bloomy Rind

 That marshmallowy white stuff on the outside of your brie is called a bloomy rind.
-Before aging, these cheeses are coated with an edible mold, such as Penicillium candidum.
-Because the cheeses are ripened from the outside-in, surface ripened, a seductive gooey layer often forms around the fudgy paste on the inside.
-The resulting rind can be fluffy, wrinkly, and powdery in appearance.
+These cheeses are coated with edible molds, such as Penicillium candidum.
+The cheeses ripen from the outside-inwards.
+Sometimes, a seductive gooey layer called the “creamline” forms around the fudgy interior.

 The Washed Rind

-Ever get a whiff of sweaty gym sock only to discover that the source is actually a pudgy little cheese with a rosy rind?
+Ever smell a cheese that tastes like sweaty gym socks?
 That was probably a washed rind cheese.
-While you can smell their stench from afar, inside those orange and red-hued rinds lies a fudgy, luscious paste that’s usually much tamer.
-These stinkers are washed in brine, alcohol or both to encourage the growth of a bacteria called B. Linens.
-These rinds can be a bit sticky and sometimes even crunchy.
-Some hate them, some love them, but they’re always a grand conversation starter
+Those orange and red-hued cheeses usually taste much tamer than they smell.
+These stinkers start as bloomy rind cheeses and are then washed in brine, alcohol, or both to encourage the growth of a bacteria called B. Linens.
+These rinds may be sticky and sometimes even crunchy.
+They’re too strong for some and irresistible for others.
+Either way, they’re always a great conversation starter.

 Examples: Taleggio, Époisse, Gruyere